build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ![glue crawler](images/glue_run_complete.png)

-Now that we have the Glue Data Catalog table created, we can navigate to Amazon Athena to query the data using SQL.
+Now that we have the AWS Glue Data Catalog table created, we can navigate to Athena to query the data using SQL.

-Till now, we have extracted the data from Amazon S3, and then transformed the data by converting the data into parquet format using a Glue ETL (pySpark) job and finally we will use that cleaned data for analysis using Amazon Athena.
+Till now, we have extracted the data from S3, and then transformed the data by converting the data into parquet format using a AWS Glue ETL (pySpark) job, and then used the cleaned data for analysis using Athena.

-### Step 6: Querying output data using Amazon Athena standard SQL
+### Step 6: Querying output data using Athena standard SQL

 1. Open Athena query editor, you can keep Data Source as the default `AwsDataCatalog` and select `my_demo_db` for Database (as show in the screen shot) and run the following query.